pdp10/notes/kubernetes.md

 kubectl get jobs
 kubectl get pods

-# get kubernetes virtual clusters (namespaces)
+# get/use context (cluster).
+This is used for switching between clusters.
+kubectl config get-contexts
+kubectl config use-context <CONTEXT_NAME>
+# one context can have multiple namespaces.
+# get the namespaces for the current context
 kubectl get namespaces
-# change the kubernetes cluster (e.g. to default)
+# one can set the default namespace for a certain context
-kubectl config set-context $(kubectl config current-context) --namespace=default
+kubectl config set-context $(kubectl config current-context) --namespace=NAMESPACE

 # get the available configmaps